10 Tuscan villages to visit during a trip to Italy

 Most beautiful village to visit in Tuscany: San Gimignano

 There are no train stations in San Gimignano, so you can only go there by car.
-But a great option is taking a day trip from Florence including transportation, lunch and wine tasting.
+It’s very close to Siena, so the two towns can be easily paired into a single day trip.
+A great option is taking a day trip from Florence including transportation, lunch and wine tasting.

 Bolgheri